Analysing the impact of Time-of-Use tariffs

 - Created a half-hourly tariff model to calculate the electricity bills of approximately 5,000 EDRP cases based on three example ToU tariffs defined by Ofgem which were then compared with a representative standard non-ToU tariff.

 This initial exploratory research did not model consumer response to ToU tariffs and was limited to three static ToU tariffs.
-In reality, many different types of ToU tariff may exist in the future and each type is likely to have different impacts on consumers.
+In reality, many different types of ToU tariff are likely to develop in the future and each type is likely to have different impacts on consumers.
 The findings from this research demonstrate the importance of (a) developing our capability to understand these impacts in more detail and (b) ensuring that consumers are well informed about both their energy use and the types of ToU tariffs on offer before switching to these more innovative types of tariff.

-CSE's Joshua Thumim, who headed up this analysis, said, "This work demonstrates the value of collecting and analysing half-hourly smart electricity meter data; the techniques used here could be extended to much larger data samples, offering opportunities to support regulatory and policy development work in the domestic electricity arena.”
+The work demonstrates the value of collecting and analysing half-hourly smart electricity meter data.
+Future research could extend the techniques used here to much larger data samples, offering opportunities to support regulatory and policy development work in the domestic electricity arena.